litongjava/tio-boot/readme.md

 # tio-boot

+principle: Simplify and reduce, return to the original, go into battle lightly, and develop efficiently
 ## Introduction
 tio-boot is a high-performance web framework based on Java AIO and t-io.
 It's asynchronous, non-blocking, and capable of handling tens of thousands of concurrent connections on a single server.
 This makes it particularly suitable for the development of high-performance web applications.